htoyll8/ACO/README.md

 # Ant Colony Optimization (ACO) Implementations for Different Applications

-This repository contains a collection of Ant Colony Optimization (ACO) algorithm implementations for various applications, including the Traveling Salesman Problem (TSP) and Sequential Ordering Problem.
+This repository contains a collection of Ant Colony Optimization (ACO) algorithm implementations for various applications, including the Traveling Salesman Problem (TSP), Sequential Ordering Problem (SOP), and Program Synthesis.
 The implementations focus on exploring the impact of different heuristics and constraints for individual ants in the ACO algorithm.

 ## Introduction